Ruspolia nitidula

-Ruspolia nitidula is a species belonging to the subfamily Conocephalinae of the family Tettigoniidae.
+Ruspolia nitidula, the large conehead, is a species of bush cricket belonging to the subfamily Conocephalinae of the family Tettigoniidae.
 It is found throughout Europe, Africa, and the Palearctic part of Asia.
 A vernacular name that has been used is "cone-headed grasshopper", although it is not a grasshopper, but rather a bush cricket.

 Description

 The species is green, large, and slender with a cone-shaped head.
 The apex of the head has a cream-colored band that goes through it and the eyes.
 Its size ranges from 32–60 mm.
 The wings of both sexes extend further than the abdomen.
 They are able to produce a high-pitched buzzing sound.

 Habitat

 It is native to central and southern Europe where it can be found on riverbanks and other wet areas that have long grass.
-It is scarcely found in southern Britain and came to the area via an accidental import.
+The species has been expanding northwards in Europe in recent decades.
+Populations have been established in southern Britain.
 The species can be found from July to October.
 It is also native to Africa and the Palearctic part of Asia.